Questions & Answers

 controlling access or eliminating the works.

-wearing the correct, earthed personal protective equipment.
+wearing hi vis personal protective equipment.

 only performing work outside of regular office hours, when electricity consumption is at its lowest.